BHFDSC/documentation/docs/dataset_overview/dataset_coverage_plot.md

 The dataset coverage plot provides an overview of the date coverage of each of the datasets provisioned in the CVD-COVID-UK/COVID-IMPACT instance of the NHS England Secure Data Environment (SDE).

-The fainter lines preceding the solid lines for GDPPR indicate the complexities in the date coverage.
-GDPPR only includes individuals with active, current registrations at participating practices (97.5%) who were alive on or born after 1 November 2019.
-GDPPR also only includes a subset of ~40,000 (out of >900,000) SNOMED-CT codes that were deemed relevant to pandemic planning and research with some time-based cut-offs applied.
-That is, GDPPR typically includes all historical records for code clusters relating to diagnoses, whereas medication use, measurements (except BMI), and screening/programme code clusters are only available from 2 years before the individual was first included in GDPPR with the earliest data being available being May 2018.
-Please see the [GDPPR Data Insight page]({% link docs/dataset_insights/gdppr.md %}) for further information.

 Please see the <a href="https://bhfdatasciencecentre.org/dashboard/" target="_blank">Dataset Summary Dashboard</a> for more detailed coverage plots for each of the datasets individually.